Long Day's Journey into Night (2018 film): Plot

-Luo's travels take him to a rundown town where he sees her name on a faded poster next to a strip joint.
-He rebuffs a prostitute who solicits him, only interested in knowing if Wan will be there.
-The prostitute advises him to wait at the movie theatre until the strip club opens.
-As the feature at the movie theatre begins, the on-screen audience puts on their 3D glasses, a signal to the real audience to do the same.
+Luo's travels take him to a rundown town where he sees Wan's name on a faded poster next to a strip joint.
+A sex worker fails to solicit him, before advising him to wait at the movie theatre until the strip club opens.
+As the feature at the theatre begins, the audience puts on their 3D glasses, signaling the real-life audience to do the same, leading to a final continuous 59-minute sequence in 3D.
+Whether the scene represents a dream or reality is left ambiguous.

-The final scene is an unbroken continuous 59-minute sequence in 3D and is ambiguous about whether it represents a dream or reality.
-Luo finds himself on a railway track in an abandoned mine.
-The handcart takes him up to a small office, where a preteen boy challenges Luo to a game of ping-pong in return for helping him find his way out.
-Luo easily bests the boy with a unique spin serve and the boy gives him his paddle in appreciation, which he says enables one to fly.
-The boy takes him on a scooter out of the mine and places him on a chairlift down to a mountain village.
-The chairlift exits in a pool hall; the red-jacketed proprietress resembles Wan, but is not her.
-They spin the paddle and it brings them to the village square where Wan was supposed to be; a traveling karaoke show has arrived in the meantime, transported by a truck that passed Luo's van in an earlier scene.
-He sees Wildcat's mother (Sylvia Chang), her hair dyed a brilliant red, and forces her faithless lover to take her along.
-Luo and the proprietress find a ruined home she says was once beautiful.
-A poem is read and the room spins about them as they kiss.
+Luo finds himself on a railway track in an abandoned mine, which he claims he arrived at by following a path out of the theatre.
+He reaches a small office, where a boy challenges him to a game of ping-pong.
+Luo easily bests the boy, and the boy gives him his paddle in appreciation, which he says enables one to fly, and agrees to take him out of the mine on a scooter.
+Luo then takes a chairlift down to a pool hall in a mountain village, run by a red-jacketed proprietress, Kaizhen, who resembles Wan.
+The two spin the paddle and it brings them to the village square where Wan was supposed to be, while a traveling karaoke show plays.
+Luo sees a woman who resembles Wildcat's mother, her hair dyed a brilliant red, and forces her faithless lover to take her along.
+Luo and Kaizhen then light a sparkler before leaving to find a burned-down home.
+He reads out a poem and kisses her as the room spins around them.
+The sparkler is still burning where they left it.